Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_20_move_to_cloud/guide.en-gb.md

 > Before initiating replication, ensure that the existing database schema has been created in the new instance.
 >

-For detailed instructions on setting up logical replication, refer to: [Aiven guide](https://aiven.io/docs/products/postgresql/howto/setup-logical-replication){.external}.
+For detailed instructions on setting up logical replication, refer to this [Aiven guide](https://aiven.io/docs/products/postgresql/howto/setup-logical-replication).

-If your setup involves complex configurations or specific requirements, contact our [Professional Services team](https://www.ovhcloud.com/en/professional-services/) for assistance.
+If your setup involves complex configurations or specific requirements, contact our [Professional Services team](/links/professional-services) for assistance.

 ## We want your feedback!